 Season three, episode 11

 Maternal love must be as blind as the other sort.
 For Gabrielle not to have seen Hope for what she was proves this.
-The death of Xena’s child at the hands of Gabrielle’s child not only helped to deepen the rift, it makes you wonder if the relationship between our girls will ever be the same again.
+The death of Xena’s child at the hands of Gabrielle’s child not only helped to deepen the rift, but it also makes you wonder if the relationship between our girls will ever be the same again.

 The fact that Gabrielle is willing to poison Hope was too little, too late.
 Despite her grief, Xena found the strength to help the children and to trap Callisto once again.
 I thought it was extremely insensitive of Ephiny to seek out Xena’s help under the circumstances, but how else would they have defeated Callisto?